Meat Cuts

 5. Side (bacon, spare ribs).

-These parts are rich in collagen and will form a gelatin which will hold meat ingredients together.
-Blood is of course needed for blood sausages.
-Meat processors dealing with slaughter houses have access to those meats and they do use them to manufacture different sausages.
-A person living on a farm will be able to obtain a hog without much difficulty, a person living in a large city is facing some obstacles but can make substitutions.
+These parts are rich in collagen and will form a gelatin holding meat ingredients together.
+Blood is, of course, needed for blood sausages.
+Meat processors dealing with slaughterhouses have access to those meats, and they use them to manufacture different sausages.
+A person living on a farm will be able to obtain a hog without much difficulty; a person living in a large city faces some obstacles but can make substitutions.

 Pork butt